openharmony/docs/en/application-dev/reference/apis/js-apis-geoLocationManager.md

 off(type: 'cachedGnssLocationsChange', callback?: Callback&lt;Array&lt;Location&gt;&gt;): void;

-Unregisters the listener for cached GNSS location reports.
+Unsubscribes from cached GNSS location reports.
+This API is supported only by certain GNSS chip models.
+If the required chip model is not available, error code 801 (Capability not supported) will be reported.

-**Required permissions**: ohos.permission.APPROXIMATELY_LOCATION
+**Permission required**: ohos.permission.APPROXIMATELY_LOCATION

 **System capability**: SystemCapability.Location.Location.Gnss